abp6318/Discord-Bot-Boilerplate/README.md

 ### Getting Started On Heroku

 1. If you haven't yet, create a repository, and add your code to it.
 See here on how to create a repository (https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/create-a-repo).
+2. In your repository, add a file called "Procfile".
+It has no extension, and is simply titled "Procfile" with a capital 'P'.
+Add this single line of code to the file ```worker: node bot.js``` and add it to your repository.
-2. Sign up for a Heroku account (https://signup.heroku.com/).
+3. Sign up for a Heroku account (https://signup.heroku.com/).
-3. Once you've confirmed your account via email, click on the button that reads "Create a new app".
+4. Once you've confirmed your account via email, click on the button that reads "Create a new app".
-4. Follow the instructions under "Deploy using Heroku Git" on the Heroku Dashboard.
+5. Under "Deployment Method", click on GitHub.
+Attach your GitHub account to your Heroku account.
+6. Deploy your bot
+7. While your bot is being deployed, you can view the build log under the "Activity" tab.
+8. If you set up your Profile correctly, and deployed your bot, you should see ```web npm start``` under the "Resources" tab.
+Make sure this is turned ON.
+9. Any pushes you make to your GitHub repository will now affect your bot.
+10. Your bot should now run 24/7, only turning off if you damage your code badly enough, switch off ```web npm start``` under the "Resources" tab, or turn off the deployment.

 ## Contact